hdheath/flair-test-suite/docs/overview.md

 median of the mean exons per isoform isoform entropy
 RNA biotypes : such as percentage of RNAs annotated as protein coding vs lncRNA

+by selecting on these qualities, we hope to capture the wide range of transcriptome diversity existing within whole samples - while maintaining a balance of speed.

 **test_data_set**
 The test data set is what is used for development of the FLAIR test suite.
 This includes :